SumaiyaTarannumNoor/Modeling-and-Simulation/Definitions for Quiz1.md

 Probability that X is between 0.2 and 0.5:
 P(0.2 ≤ X ≤ 0.5) = ∫ from 0.2 to 0.5 of 1 dx = 0.5 - 0.2 = 0.3

+# Probability Theory

+## Definition

+**Probability theory** is the branch of mathematics that deals with the analysis of random phenomena.
+It provides a systematic way to quantify uncertainty, describing how likely an event is to occur.
+Probability values range from 0 (the event never happens) to 1 (the event always happens).

+## Example

+Suppose you toss a fair coin.
+There are two possible outcomes: heads (H) or tails (T).

+- The probability of getting heads, P(H), is 1/2.
+- The probability of getting tails, P(T), is also 1/2.

+This means each outcome is equally likely.

+## Properties of Probability

+1. **Non-negativity:**
+   For any event A, the probability is always greater than or equal to 0.
+   P(A) ≥ 0

+2. **Normalization (Total Probability):**
+   The probability of the sample space (the set of all possible outcomes) is 1.
+   P(S) = 1

+3. **Additivity (For mutually exclusive events):**
+   If two events A and B cannot both happen at the same time, then
+   P(A or B) = P(A) + P(B)

+4. **Complementary Rule:**
+   The probability that an event A does not occur is 1 minus the probability that it does occur.
+   P(not A) = 1 - P(A)

+5. **Range:**
+   For any event A, the probability is between 0 and 1.
+   0 ≤ P(A) ≤ 1

+---
+**Summary:**
+Probability theory provides rules and tools to model and analyze situations involving uncertainty and randomness.
+It is foundational in statistics, science, engineering, and everyday decision-making.